traverson/traverson/user-guide.markdown

 Actually, `getResource` is just a shortcut for `get` combined with [`convertResponseToObject`](https://github.com/basti1302/traverson/blob/master/api.markdown#builder-convertResponseToObject).

 Or maybe you even want to execute the last HTTP request all by yourself.
 The method `getUrl` has you covered.
-It will only execute the HTTP GET requests until it has find the final link from `follow`, but will not request the resource that this last link leads to.
+It will only execute the HTTP GET requests until it has found the final link from `follow`, but will not request the resource that this last link leads to.

 <pre lang="javascript">
 traverson